YouTube Video: Paddling The Boquet

 In rapids, we seek to move with the current rather than against it, to execute our strokes at points of maximum impact, to never use a hard stroke when a light one will do.
 And sometimes, when the water moves faster than we can think, to execute strokes intuitively.

 Chuang-tzu, a fourth-century B.C.
 Taoist sage, wrote of an old man who fell into a huge rapid and survived.
-He described the experience this way:
+He described the survival this way:

 "Plunging into the whirl, I come out with the swirl.
 I accommodate myself to the water, not the water to me.
 And so I am able to deal with it after this fashion.
 I was born upon the land and accommodated myself to dry land.
 That was my original condition.
 Growing up with the water, I accommodate myself to the water.”